alanng10/class-lang/Docue/Article/Single/a.md

 The operate result ref value that the maide return.
 The operate Type is the result Type of the maide.

-Single syntax does not have Storage beside name of result Type.
+Single comp syntax does not have Storage beside name of result Type.
 Inf it has, abstract of comp is tagged with the existence of storage.

 Single does not need enum.